How can I help you?

 Inserting images from web urls

-To insert an image from an online source like Google, Ping, and more, enable the images tool on the editor’s toolbar.
-By default, the images tool opens an image dialog that allows inserting an image from the online source.
+To insert an image from an online source like Google, Bing, and more, enable the images tool on the editor’s toolbar.
+By default, the images tool opens an image dialog that allows inserting an image from the local or online source.

 Uploading and inserting images